 On the plus side, it sounds like it spruced up what would have otherwise been a boring lunch.
 You were definitely right not to propose, her father seeing you on your knees with your ring in the air for a second time might have been a bit unsavoury.

 There’s a number of reasons why her father has reacted this way, most of which are down to internalized homophobia and fear, but you can’t ignore the fact that he probably cheated on his wife at the time.
 Perhaps he just wants it all kept a secret.
-Perhaps he’s jealous that your giving the dong to his daughter and not you… who knows.
+Perhaps he’s jealous that you’re giving the dong to his daughter and not him… who knows.

 But if this is the first time you’ve met them and you were about to propose, it sounds like they’re barely around.
 How old are they?
 Shove them in a home, and book a cruise.